ThaDeveloper/Fast-Food-Fast/README.md

 ## Prerequisites

-Make sure you have the followings installed.
+Make sure you have the following installed.

 * Nodejs
 * Latest chrome, firefox or safari browser